 Jackson's day at Summer Bay

-The nerves in Jackson's body are slowly shutting down but thanks to generous donours and supporters like you, he got to meet his favourite characters from Home And Away.
+Jackson never misses an episode of Home And Away.
+Thanks to generous donors and supporters like you, he got to meet his favourite characters from Summer Bay.

 Jackson is the boy who is loved everywhere he goes.